pushkar100/notes-javascript/design-patterns-notes/mediator.md

 ## Real World Examples

-1. When you define all your eventh handlers on `document` instead of the target element, the document becomes the mediator
+1. When you define all your event handlers on `document` instead of the target element, the document becomes the mediator

 ## When do we use the pattern?